Orders are not reaching your print provider

 Why did my self-print product not go to a provider?

 That is expected.
-A self-print product is fulfilled by you, so Composerie never sends it to a print partner.
-If you wanted a partner to make it, change the product to a connected provider.
+Self-print is a merchant-managed workflow.
+If you wanted a partner to make it, change the product to a connected provider and verify the mapping with a test order.

 I got an incident notification about a webhook failure.
 What now?